Damlaaulku/A-full-react-ecommerce-website/README.md

 package.json and package-lock.json: These files manage the project's dependencies and scripts for running, building, and testing the application.

 # Technologies Used
-The React Pizza Store project leverages the following technologies:
+This project leverages the following technologies:

 React: The core framework for building the user interface, allowing for the creation of reusable components that update efficiently.